spryker/spryker-docs/docs/scos/dev/migration-and-integration/202108.0/migration-concepts/silex-replacement/container.md

 title: Container
 description: The article contains information on how to use Container, to check if services are added, removed or extended.
 Troubleshooting information is included too
 originalLink: https://documentation.spryker.com/2021080/docs/container
+originalArticleId: 4829662a-2b70-425c-8044-ae291d77c208
 redirect_from:
   - /2021080/docs/container
   - /2021080/docs/en/container
+  - /docs/container
+  - /docs/en/container
 ---

 A *container* is a class which holds one or more object collections or definitions.
 The Spryker container implements the [PSR-11 interface](https://www.php-fig.org/psr/psr-11/).

 The container is used to add services and allow other application plugins access them.
 Services are integrations like Twig or Symfony components like Security or Form.
-To be able to configure or change the services easily, they are added to the applications as a part of [application plugins](https://documentation.spryker.com/docs/application).
+To be able to configure or change the services easily, they are added to the applications as a part of [application plugins](/docs/scos/dev/migration-and-integration/{{ page.version }}/migration-concepts/silex-replacement/application.html).

 It's important that almost everything that is accessible through the container should only be instantiated when it is requested.
 It's not as important for static values like `isDebugMode` as it is important for expensive instantiations.